AviatrixSystems/Docs/HowTos/error-msgs.rst

 ::

-  Detach before you delete AWS TGW.
+  **Error message** Detach before you delete AWS TGW.
 To detach Aviatrix Transit GW vpc-873db7e2 using "TGW Orchestrator > Plan > Step 7".

 This error message says you must first detach the Aviatrix Transit GW from the TGW before you can delete the gateway.